nette/tester/readme.md

 - `Assert::match($pattern, $value)` - Compares result using regular expression or mask.
 - `Assert::matchFile($file, $value)` - Compares result using regular expression or mask sorted in file.
 - `Assert::count($count, $value)` - Reports an error if number of items in $value is not $count.
+- `Assert::with($objectOrClass, $closure)` - Executes function that can access private and protected members of given object via $this.

 Testing exceptions: